rangulvers/Homeautomation/README.md

 ### Integrations

-Integration|used for | more information
+Integration | used for | more information
 --- |--- | ---
-Google Cast  | Change light scence when anything is playing on the chrome cast |
+Google Cast  | Change light scene when anything is playing on the chrome cast |
 HACS  | install of custom integrations |
 Home Connect  |  |
 Nibe  | Collect usage information about our heating system |